 Herbs are notoriously difficult to measure accurately.
 The important thing here is that you will have more greenery than egg.
 I’m going to guess that, after chopping, you will want at least 2 cups of the herbs.
 Don’t skimp, they are what make this frittata special.

-My recipe is adapted from this one on The Kitchn.
+Serve this warm or at room temperature.
+My recipe is adapted from The Kitchn.

 What You Will Need